 IngramEnterprise is the current business vehicle of Chris Ingram, the man widely credited with inventing the concept of the modern media agency in the UK.
 In the late 1970s he was the founder and chief executive of what became media network CIA, and later the marketing services group Tempus.
-That business was acquired by WPP in 2001, and CIA was absorbed into what is now MEC.
-Ingram spent a couple of years out of the limelight before launching a new vehicle in 2003, following the acquisition of planning agency Unity.
+That business was acquired by WPP in 2001, and CIA was absorbed into MEC and then what is now Wavemaker.
+Ingram spent a couple of years out of the limelight before launching a new marketing services vehicle in 2003, following the acquisition of planning agency Unity.
 However The Ingram Partnership failed to achieve the same success of Ingram's previous venture, and it eventually closed down in 2007.
 Its successor IngramEnterprise is a private equity incubator fund.

 Chris Ingram is generally credited with being one of the main architects of the media independent concept in the UK, whereby clients' media planning and buying requirements were split out from the main creative account and reassigned to a separate and independent entity to avoid potential bias or conflicts of interest.
 Having left school at 16, Chris Ingram joined Collett Dickenson Pearce in 1960 as a messenger boy.
 He worked his way up the ranks in CDP's media department and later at Kingsley Manton & Palmer (KMP).
 In 1972, KMP pooled its own media department with that of several other agencies to create the pioneering shop The Media Department.
 Mid-decade, economic recession persuaded several of these agencies to take back control of media buying, so Ingram left in 1976 to set up his own business under the name Chris Ingram Associates, later abbreviated to CIA.